python-bonobo/bonobo/docs/tutorial/0.5/tut01.rst

 Create an empty project
 :::::::::::::::::::::::

-Your ETL code will live in standard python files and packages.
+Your ETL code will live in ETL projects, which are basically a bunch of files, including python code, that bonobo can run.

 .. code-block:: shell-session

-    $ bonobo create tutorial.py
+    $ bonobo init tutorial

-This will create a simple example job in a `tutorial.py` file.
+This will create a `tutorial` directory (`content description here <https://www.bonobo-project.org/with/cookiecutter>`_).

-Now, try to execute it:
+To run this project, use:

 .. code-block:: shell-session

-    $ python tutorial.py

-Congratulations, you just ran your first ETL job!

-.. todo:: XXX **CHANGES NEEDED BELOW THIS POINTS BEFORE 0.6** XXX
+    $ bonobo run tutorial

 Write a first transformation
 ::::::::::::::::::::::::::::